mirehasfun/longest-string-ms/README.md

 ## How To Build
 **Preconditions**: make sure you have Maven and Java8 JDK installed.
-1. clone the repository
+1. Clone the repository
-2. navigate to the cloned repository and run
+2. Navigate to the cloned repository and run
 ~~~
 mvn clean package
 ~~~

+## How To Run
-3. after the build completes successfully, you can start the application by running
+1. After the build completes successfully, you can start the application by running
 ~~~
 java -jar target/lsms-0.0.1-SNAPSHOT.jar
 ~~~
 This starts the embedded Tomcat server on port 8080 and exposes the REST endpoint "/allLongestStringsStartingWith".

 4. (Optional) If you want the server listening on another port, you can pass it as a system property on the command line like this:
 ~~~
 java -jar -Dserver.port=9876 target/lsms-0.0.1-SNAPSHOT.jar